Indirect magnetic signals mediated by a single surface band in Weyl semimetals: introduction

 To realize the WSM phase, one can split the degenerated Dirac points into two Weyl points by breaking the time-reversal symmetry\cite{floquet1,floquet2,doping1} or the inversion symmetry\cite{Okugawa}.
 For example, WSMs with broken time-reversal symmetry can be obtained by applying a beam of off-resonant light in nodal-line semimetals (NLSMs)\cite{floquet1} or Dirac semimetals (DSMs)\cite{floquet2}.
 Alternatively, similar WSMs can also be realized by doping magnetic impurities in DSMs\cite{doping1}.
 In addition, various magnetic materials (${\rm HgCr_2Se_4}$\cite{Weng0}, ${\rm Y_2Ir_2O_7}$\cite{Vishwanath}, ${\rm Co_3Sn_2S_2}$\cite{Kumar}, and ${\rm Co_2}$-based Heusler compounds\cite{Felser,Vergniory}) have been proposed as the candidates for WSMs.
 Specially, ${\rm Co_3Sn_2S_2}$ has already been established as a magnetic WSM by using the angle-resolved photoemission spectroscopy\cite{D.F.}.
 So far, WSMs with broken inversion symmetry are mainly focused on the noncentrosymmetric transition-metal monosphides\cite{Weng}, including TaP\cite{SYXu,NXu}, NbP\cite{NbP1}, TaAs\cite{TaAs1,TaAs2,TaAs3}, and NbAs\cite{NbAs1}.

 The verification of WSMs in experiments have further prompted researchers' interests on the physical properties of WSMs.
 One of the most intriguing topic is how to detect the surface states of WSMs.
-To deal with this problem, many literatures have studied the surface states-related transport properties in WSMs and various phenomena are revealed, e.g., strong Friedel oscillations on the surface of WSMs\cite{Friedel}, anomalous quantum oscillations contributed by the Fermi arcs\cite{quantum1,quantum2,quantum3}, nonlocal dc voltage and sharp resonances in the transmission of electromagnetic waves induced by the unique intersurface cyclotron orbits\cite{cyclotron orbits}, peculiar magnetic-field-dependent magnetoconductivity\cite{magnetoconductivity}, 3-dimensional quantum hall effect\cite{Hall}, unusual magnetothermal transport\cite{magnetothermal}.
+To deal with this problem, many literatures have studied the surface states-related transport properties in WSMs and various phenomena are revealed, e.g., strong Friedel oscillations on the surface of WSMs\cite{Friedel}, anomalous quantum oscillations contributed by the Fermi arcs\cite{quantum1,quantum2,quantum3}, nonlocal dc voltage and sharp resonances in the transmission of electromagnetic waves induced by the unique intersurface cyclotron orbits\cite{cyclotron orbits}, peculiar magnetic-field-dependent magnetoconductivity\cite{magnetoconductivity}, three-dimensional quantum Hall effect\cite{Hall}, unusual magnetothermal transport\cite{magnetothermal}.
 From these nontrivial phenomena, transport signatures can be extracted for characterizing the surface states of WSMs.
-Noting that the above phenomena are induced by the unique intersurface process, i.e., Weyl particles should be transported from one Fermi arc (on one surface) to another (on the opposite surface) via bulk Weyl monopoles.
-In other words, at least two surface bands on different surfaces are required to generate the above transport signatures.
-We wonder whether the characteristics of a single surface band (spin degenerated band on one surface) of WSMs can be captured by other physical phenomena in the absence of the intersurface process.
+Noting that the above phenomena are induced by the unique intersurface orbit, i.e., electrons should be transported from one Fermi arc (on one surface) to another (on the opposite surface) via bulk Weyl monopoles.
+However, this orbit could be destroyed by the impurity scattering since defects or impurities are unavoidable in real materials.
+Moreover, to allow electrons to complete this orbit before scattering off an impurity, a WSM with proper thickness $L$ is required, i.e., $L\ll l$ ($l$ denotes for the mean-free path).
+This limits the detection of the surface states in WSMs.
+Therefore, it is highly desirable to find another way to identify the surface states of WSMs, especially for the single surface band in semi-infinite (or large thickness $L$) WSMs without considering the intersurface process.